-For the second year in a row the 2015-16’ Thunder set a school record for most wins in a season at 18, topping the 2014-15’ team’s record of 17 victories.
-The 2015-16’ team also tied the Trine University/Tri-State University record for best start (10-1) to a season as well as achieving the University’s first-ever NCAA DIII National ranking, debuting in the poll on January 4th, 2016 at #23.
-The team was led by senior Jared Holmquist who was named the 2016 Capitol One Academic All-American Player of the Yea and DIII News National Player of the Month for November.
-Holmquist was voted to the NABC All-Region 2nd Team and received All-MIAA First Team honors for a second consecutive season.
-He was also awarded the MIAA Player of the Week on three separate occasions in 2015-16’.
-Junior Will Dixon was also named to the All-MIAA First Team for the second year in a row for his performance in 2015-16, as well as being chosen as the MIAA Player of the Week twice which also included being named to the National Team of the week in early December.
+In 2015-16, Trine tied the school record for best start (10-1) to a season as well as achieving the University’s first-ever NCAA DIII National ranking, debuting in the poll on Jan.
+4, 2016 at No. 23.
+The team was led by senior Jared Holmquist, who was named the 2016 Capital One Academic All-American "Player of the Year" and DIII News National "Player of the Month" for November.
+Holmquist was voted second-team NABC All-Region and received first-team All-MIAA honors for a second consecutive season.
+He was also awarded the MIAA "Player of the Week" on three separate occasions in 2015-16.
+Junior Will Dixon was also named first-team All-MIAA for the second year in a row for his performance in 2015-16, as well as being chosen as the MIAA "Player of the Week" twice which also included being named to the National "Team of the Week" in early December.

 Miller's basketball career started when he was a player at the University of Toledo in Toledo, Ohio and at Hillsdale College in Hillsdale, Mich.
-At Hillsdale in 2003, Miller was selected team captain, Academic All-Conference, and team Defensive Player of the Year.
-Hillsdale reached the NCAA Division II National Tournament in back to back years for the first time in school history during Miller’s sophomore and junior season’s in 2001 & 2002.
+At Hillsdale in 2003, Miller was selected team captain, Academic All-Conference, and team "Defensive Player of the Year."
+Hillsdale reached the NCAA Division II National Tournament in back-to-back years for the first time in school history during Miller’s sophomore and junior season’s in 2001 and 2002.